-This hypergeometric function is the diagonal of a quite simple algebraic function of three variables.
-The order-three differential operator annihilating (85) is not homomorphic to its adjoint.
-Its differential Galois group is $SL(3, \mathbb{C})$.
-One of the formal solutions (at the origin) of the order-three differential operator has the highest logarithmic power $\ln(t)^1$.
+Note that the second hypergeometric example (91) is of the form $1/Q^{1/3}$, but not of the form $1/Q^{1/2}$ for which we could expect a representation as a diagonal of a rational function with the introduction of an additional variable (see previous section (7.5)).
+These two hypergeometric functions are diagonals of quite simple algebraic functions of three variables.
+The order-three differential operators annihilating (90), or (91), are not homomorphic to their adjoint.
+Their differential Galois group is $SL(3, \mathbb{C})$.
+One of the formal solutions (at the origin) of these two order-three differential operators has the highest logarithmic power $\ln(t)^1$.

-Note that a representation of this hypergeometric function (85) as diagonal of rational function of more than three variables, is possible [2] using Denef-Lipschitz formulation [36], but a representation as a diagonal of a rational function of 1+2=3 variables does not seem possible.
+Note that a representation of this hypergeometric function (90) (resp.
+(91)) as a diagonal of a rational function of more than three variables, is possible [4] using Denef-Lipschitz formulation [34], but a representation as a diagonal of a rational function of only 1 + 2 = 3 variables does not seem possible.

-Thus this example does not seem to satisfy relation (3).
-It is outside the framework of this paper, for which the assumption to be homomorphic to its adjoint is not superfluous, but necessary.
+Thus these two examples, and all the hypergeometric examples32 displayed in [4, 39, 40], do not seem to satisfy conjecture (3).
+All these examples are outside the framework of this paper, for which the assumption to be homomorphic to its adjoint is not superfluous, but necessary.